 6 International Organization for Standardization (ISO).
 1999.
 Sampling Procedures for Inspection by Attributes: Sampling Schemes Indexed by Acceptance Quality Limit for Lot-by-Lot Inspection.
 British Standard BS 6001-1:1999/International Organization for Standardization, ISO 2859-1:1999.
 Geneva: ISO.

 7 American National Standards Institute (ANSI). n.d.
 Sampling Procedures and Tables for Inspection by Attributes.
 ANSI/ASQCZ1.4 and ANSI/ASQCZ1.9.
 Washington, DC: ANSI.

 8 World Health Organization.
 2005.
 "WHO Guidelines for Sampling of Pharmaceutical Products and Related Materials."
 Annex 4 in: WHO Expert Committee on Specifications for Pharmaceutical Preparations.
 39th Report.
 Technical Report Series, No. 929.
 Geneva: WHO.
-Available at http://apps.who.int/medicinedocs/documents/s21440en/s21440en.pdf

-All products should be stored in an orderly fashion to permit batch segregation and stock rotation according to the first-to-expire-first-out rule.
-Stock should be stored off the floor and suitably spaced to permit cleaning and inspection.
+Available at http://apps.who.int/medicinedocs/documents/s21440en.pdf and suitably spaced to permit cleaning and inspection.
 Pallets should be kept in a good state of cleanliness and repair, and contents on pallets should be stacked in a manner that ensures there is no damage to containers on the lower level.